Weeds on Fire

 Weeds on Fire (點五步 (dim2 ng5 bou6); literally "half a step") is a 2016 Hong Kong film adapted from the true story of the Shatin Martins, the first baseball team from Hong Kong to win a league.
-The film is directed by Steve Chan Chi-fat and stars Liu Kai-chi, Lam Yiu-sing and Tony Wu Tsz-tung.
+The film is directed by Steve Chan Chi-fat and stars Liu Kai-chi, Lam Yiu Sing and Tony Wu.
 The film was released on 25 August 2016.

 Plot

 1984 is a year where many changes take place, such as the signing of the Sino-British Joint Declaration as well as the opening of New Town Plaza and the first dragon boat race on Shing Mun River.

-Tse Chi-lung "Lung" (Lam Yiu-sing), a resident of Wo Che Estate, and his neighbour and long-time friend Fan Chun-wai "Wai" (Tony Wu) enter Kei Kok College, a lowest-tier secondary school whose students' discipline is notorious in Sha Tin District.
+Tse Chi-lung "Lung" (Lam Yiu Sing), a resident of Wo Che Estate, and his neighbour and long-time friend Fan Chun-wai "Wai" (Tony Wu) enter Kei Kok College, a lowest-tier secondary school whose students' discipline is notorious in Sha Tin District.
 Kei Kok's principal, Lu Kwong-fai (Liu Kai-chi), receives fundings from the District Board with the support of District Officer Mr Tsang (Poon Chan-leung) to establish the territory's first Chinese teenage baseball team, which he believes can turn bad students good.
 Acting also as the coach, Lu recruits Lung, Wai and eight of their fellow schoolmates, who all live under uneasy conditions, to the baseball team named the Shatin Martins.
 He enforces strict discipline so as to remind the members to work and behave as a team, especially after their first humiliating defeat to a junior team.

 Lung often looks up to Wai, who is smarter and physically stronger than him.
 Wai has started a romantic relationship with his schoolmate Tsz-ching (Hedwig Tam) whereas Lung does not even dare to speak to Ling (Sadie Wang) whom he has a crush on.
 After Wai is chosen as the pitcher of the Shatin Martins, he takes pride in himself and belittles his teammates.
 In the first match of the Little League, Wai starts a fight with the rival team, prompting Lu to publicly replace him with Lung.
 Feeling betrayed by his friend, an ashamed, Wai withdraws from baseball and school, rejoins gang activities and abandons his now-pregnant girlfriend.
 Lung is at first angry with Lu for alienating Wai, but later reconciles with him.
 With the departure of the most outstanding member, the Shatin Martins work closer and train harder together, finally winning the tickets to the final of the league.